 The zoo, which ranks second in Germany after the Berlin Zoological Garden, is home to over 11,500 animals and 1,200 species.
 It also houses around 6000 plants from various climates.

-So, whether your list of what to see in Stuttgart is full or not, some few hours in this beautiful place sound inevitable.
+So, whether your list of what to see in Stuttgart is full or not, a few hours in this beautiful place sound inevitable.

 7. Staatsgalerie Stuttgart Tour